RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 Since the two data sets have a common feature of the date, it is possible to utilize it for our index in order to better organize & align the two data sets.

 However, as seen above, the dates are not in order.
-In order to counter this, the pd.to_datetime fucntion was used to convert the "date" column to the datetime format (so python can understand) and ordered by .sort_values function.
+In order to counter this, the pd.to_datetime function was used to convert the "date" column to the datetime format (so python can understand) and ordered by .sort_values function.
 This way, All the dates are in order.
+Please note the same code was used for the weather_1 dataset as well.

 ```python
     retail['date'] = pd.to_datetime(retail['date'])